-- 1. Applicants with an undergraduate cumulative grade-point average below 2.75, or GMAT scores below 400, who in the judgment of the Graduate Admissions Committee have the capacity to successfully undertake the MBA program. - 2.
-Undergraduate business majors of Southwestern Adventist University who: a) are in their final semester of course work needed for graduation, b) are taking less than 10 credit hours to complete their undergraduate degree, and c) have a cumulative GPA of 2.75 or higher.
+2. Undergraduate business majors of Southwestern Adventist University who: a) are in their final semester of course work needed for graduation, b) are taking less than 10 credit hours to complete their undergraduate degree, and c) have a cumulative GPA of 2.75 or higher may be conditionally admitted.
 This allows students to start the MBA program during their last semester of undergraduate work, by enrolling in a maximum of two MBA courses (thereby giving them a full academic load).
 If the student does not graduate in accordance with the terms of their senior contract, this option may not be repeated.
 Classes taken under this option may not count as both BBA and MBA credits.
 (Students would not be eligible for financial aid for these graduate classes).